-- Be a responsible dog owner
+Being a responsible dog owner

-- Register your dog(s) and notify Palmerston North City Council if you change your address
+- register your dog(s) and tell us if you change your address

-- Keep your dog under control at all times
+- keep your dog under control at all times

 Dog care and exercise